OXID-eSales/paypal-checkout-documentation/configuration.rst

       .. figure:: /media/screenshots/oxdajr01.png
          :alt: Starting the registration of the sandbox merchant account

-         Figure: Starting the registration of the sandbox merchant account
+         Fig.: Starting the registration of the sandbox merchant account

    #.
 Finally, choose :guilabel:`Back to John Doe`s Test Store` (:ref:`oxdajr03`).